-The classic sampler platter of fiction, nonfiction, and poetry.
-Readings for spring 2017 include fiction from The Best American Short Stories 2016, ed.
-Junot Diaz, Citizen by Claudia Rankine, and poems by Cathy Park Hong, Terrance Hayes, Wallace Stevens, Evie Shockley, Tyehimba Jess, Frank O'Hara, Layli Long Soldier, and others.
+An exploration of fiction, nonfiction, poetry, and their trans-genre interstices.
+Readings for spring 2017 included Citizen by Claudia Rankine, fiction from The Best American Short Stories 2016, and poems by Cathy Park Hong, Terrance Hayes, Wallace Stevens, Evie Shockley, Tyehimba Jess, Frank O'Hara, Layli Long Soldier, Ari Banias, Danez Smith, and others.

 Students each write a single sustained work of fiction of 15,000-30,000 words (though some go longer--the record so far for a completed project is 46,000.)
-Readings for spring 2017 include Hunger by Lan Samantha Chang, Bonsai by Alejandro Zambra, Grief is the Thing with Feathers by Max Porter, Counternarratives by John Keene, and "The Story of Your Life" by Ted Chiang.
-Lately this has been one of my favorite courses to teach--the novella is such an adventurous and flexible form, and turning in 1500+ words per week, no matter how rough and raw, turns out to be a transformative practice for the students.
+Readings in spring 2017: Hunger by Lan Samantha Chang, Bonsai by Alejandro Zambra, Grief is the Thing with Feathers by Max Porter, "Gloss..." from Counternarratives by John Keene, and "The Story of Your Life" by Ted Chiang.
+Lately this has been one of my favorite courses to teach--the novella is such an adventurous and flexible form, and turning in 1500+ words per week, no matter how rough and raw, proves to be a transformative practice for the students.